MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

 ## <a name="campaign"></a>Campaign Management Service

 ### <a name="editorialsupport"></a>Editorial Support
 Sandbox supports limited editorial reviews and appeals.
-Sandbox does not support testing of editorial rejections reason operations, for example [GetEditorialReasonsByIds](../campaign-management-service/geteditorialreasonsbyids.md).
+You cannot get the reasons for editorial issues in sandbox as you could in production, for example via the [GetEditorialReasonsByIds](../campaign-management-service/geteditorialreasonsbyids.md) service operation.

 #### Magic Terms
 If you know of editorial terms that will fail editorial review, you can use them.
-Otherwise, to test your application's editorial logic, use the following format to construct a *magic* term that determines, by country, whether editorial will approve or reject the ad or keyword, or put it in a pending state.
+Otherwise, to test your application's editorial logic, use the following format to construct a *magic* term that determines by country whether or not the ad or keyword will pass editorial review.
 These magic terms are supported in sandbox only.

 {*MatchType*}{*Language*}{*FlagArea*}{m}{*StatusPerCountry*}{m1}